melodyyin/statscapades/logistic.md

 ---
 title: "Logistic Regression with the Lasso"
 author: "Melody"
-date: "August 21, 2015"
+date: "August 28, 2015"
 output: html_document
 ---

 About a year ago, I naively entered a data hackathon hosted by a loan company.
 I had no experience with machine learning algorithms and I was only somewhat comfortable programming in R. We were given 6 hours to build the best model we can to decide whether or not to grant a loan to an individual based on information in a labelled training set.
 In short, it was a disaster; with only about 30 minutes left in the hackathon, I was still in the data cleanup stage!

-Since then, I've completed [several ML/AI graduate courses](http://melodyyin.github.io/courses/) where I completed assignments using popular algorithms, and I've also been using R regularly both within courses and on my own time.
+Since then, I've completed [several ML/AI graduate courses](http://melodyyin.github.io/courses/) where I have done assignments using popular algorithms, and I've also been using R regularly both within courses and on my own time.
 So, I thought this dataset would be well-suited for learning new algorithms and reviewing old ones!
 In the following post, I will be implementing logistic regression.

 ~